 - Prepare a bushfire hazard report; and

-- Prepare and certify a bushfire hazard management plan (BHMP).
+- Prepare a bushfire hazard management plan (BHMP).

 Depending on whether your development is at the planning permit or building permit stage, they will also provide: